sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/oobmigrations.md

 }
 ```

-In the case of enterprise migrations you might want your `Progress` function to report success [if your enterprise feature is disabled](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/enterprise/internal/oobmigration/migrations/insights/migrator.go?L36-38).
+In the case of enterprise migrations you will want your `Progress` function to report success [if your enterprise feature is disabled](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/enterprise/internal/oobmigration/migrations/insights/migrator.go?L36-38).

 In the forward migration direction, we want to select a record that is in the previous format (we can tell here by the absence of a `payload2` field), and update that record with the result of some external computation.
 Here, we're going to rely on an oracle function `oldToNew` that converts the old format into the new format.